 Washington’s Farewell Address echoes on across the ages, perhaps now more relevant than ever before.

-John Avlon is the Editor-in-Chief and Managing Director of The Daily Beast and a CNN political analyst.
+John Avlon is a journalist and political commentator.
 He is the author of such books as Independent Nation: How Centrists Can Change American Politics, Wingnuts: How the Lunatic Fringe is Hijacking America, and Washington’s Farewell: The Founding Father’s Warning to Future Generations.
 Follow him on Twitter at @JohnAvlon.

 History Reads features the work of prominent authors and historians.